uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/sycl_kernels_api.rst

     }
     }

-The :code:`oneapi::dpl::identity` class implements an identity operation.
+The ``oneapi::dpl::identity`` class implements an identity operation.
 Its function operator receives an instance of a type and returns the argument unchanged.